tric-it2750/lab-0-github-tutorial-RichardVolan/README.md

 S#: (S01193954)

-RICHARD VOLAN HAS MADE THE NECESSARY CHANGES FOR LAB 0! :wave: ! :wave: ! :wave:
+RICHARD VOLAN HAS MADE THE NECESSARY CHANGES FOR LAB 0! :wave: ! :wave: ! :wave: Second edit-Just wanted to test my understanding of editing and turning in things on GitHub Classroom

 ## 🤓 Course overview and learning outcomes